abhishek-kumar-code/Redfish_Public/README2043.md

 ## Bladed Server (public-bladed)

 This example represents an enclosure of “blade servers” that share infrastructure components, such as power supplies and fans.
 Depicting an enclosure containing four blade servers (a total of five “Chassis”), this mockup demonstrates the modeling of multiple chassis and systems managed from a single Redfish service.

+## Local Storage (public-localstorage)

+This example shows a server with an implementation of the Redfish storage schemas, showing an integrated RAID controller with four attached drives.

+## SAS Fabric (public-sasfabric)

+This example shows a more complex storage implementation using a pair of SAS switches (fabric), storage enclosures and multiple storage devices.

 ## Proposed OCP Redfish Profile (proposed-ocp-profile)